0xAX/linux-insides/Booting/linux-bootstrap-1.md

 ![kernel first address](http://oi57.tinypic.com/16bkco2.jpg)

-Ok, bootloader loaded linux kernel into memory, filled header fields and jumped to it.
-Now we can move directly to the kernel setup code.
+Now the bootloader has loaded the linux kernel into memory, filled header fields and jumped to it.
+We can move directly to the kernel setup code.

-Start of kernel setup
+Start of Kernel Setup
 --------------------------------------------------------------------------------

 Finally we are in the kernel.
-Technically kernel didn't run yet, first of all we need to setup kernel, memory manager, process manager and etc...
+Technically, the kernel didn't run yet, first of all we need to setup the kernel, memory manager, process manager and etc...
 Kernel setup execution starts from [arch/x86/boot/header.S](https://github.com/torvalds/linux/blob/master/arch/x86/boot/header.S) at the [_start](https://github.com/torvalds/linux/blob/master/arch/x86/boot/header.S#L293).
-It is little strange at the first look, there are many instructions before it.
-Actually....
+It is a little strange at first sight, as there are many instructions before it.
+But if we look back...

-Long time ago linux had its own bootloader, but now if you run for example:
+A long time ago linux had its own bootloader, but now if you run for example:

 ```
 qemu-system-x86_64 vmlinuz-3.18-generic